 - Sub permits are not required for Electrical fireplaces.

 New HVAC Efficiency Standards

 This is an update and a reminder of the scheduled appliance efficiency increase taking effect January 1, 2023.
 State energy codes, including North Carolina, cannot preempt federal law, and therefore the minimum efficiency allowed simply follows the federal requirement, including the dates when they go into effect.
 Designers and contractors are encouraged to plan accordingly, as the effective date is not based on permit date of a project, but rather on the effective date of the standard.

 - For straight AC units (split system or package) January 1, 2023, and this is an installed-by date.
 Equipment not meeting the standard cannot be legally installed in NC, but they could be shipped to other areas of the country where the installed-by date is not mandatory.

 - For heat pumps (split system or package) January 1, 2023, but it is a manufacturing end date, so products legally manufactured up to that point in time can be installed after that date.

 - This efficiency increase is not for commercial units, only to HVAC units subject to the National Appliance and Energy Conservation Act of 1987 (NAECA).
 The split-system heat pump requirements for NC are going to be 15 SEER in cooling mode, and 8.8 HSPF in heating.
-Straight AC split systems will be required to be 15 SEER if capacity if less than 45,000 Btu/hr., and 14.5 SEER if capacity is greater than or equal to 45,000 Btu/hr.
+Straight AC split systems will be required to be 15 SEER if capacity if less than 45,000 British thermal units (Btu) per hour, and 14.5 SEER if capacity is greater than or equal to 45,000 Btu per hour.